-The magazine “Rico Tipo” was characterized by a casual style, bold comments and the presence of the “Divito Girls”.
+The magazine “Rico Tipo”, was characterized by a carefree style, bold comments and the presence of the “Girls Divito”.

-In the 40s and 50s, men's fashion was influenced by “Rico Tipo”, a publication addressed to the middle class, which gave rise to the male “Divito fashion”, which had nothing to do with the middle class.
-It was characterized by the use of a suit with a crossed coat, very long, with large flaps, 5 or 6 buttons on each side but only one to fasten it.
-In the upper left pocket, there was a handkerchief showing the tips, and a flower in the eyelet of the left flap.
-The bulging trousers, with a very high botamanga, 10 centimeters, that fell on the shoes.
-The trousers were buttoned well above the waist and fastened with a girdle of 15 to 20 centimeters high, similar to those used with the tuxedo.
-Shriektie with wideknot and a metal bra.
-“Orion” hat and black shoes with military cue.
+In the 1940s and 1950s, men's fashion was influenced by “Rico Tipo,” a publication aimed at the class middle, which gave rise to the men's “Divito fashion”, which had nothing to do with the middle class.
+It was characterized by the use of a suit with crossover bag, very long, with large lapels, 5 or 6 buttons on each side but only one to fasten it.
+In the upper left pocket, a handkerchief was placed showing the tips, and a flower on the eyelet of the left flap.
+The dumped trousers, with a very high, 10 centimeter ankle, that fell on the footwear.
+The trousers were buttoned well above the waist and secured with a girdle 15 to 20 centimeters high, similar to those used with tuxedo.
+Squeaky tie with wide knot and a metal bra.
+Hat “Orion” and black shoes with military heel.

-It was a tanguera pilcha , from the neighborhood, used by the boys to go dancing.
-She was flashy and tasteless.
-A famous character at that time, the boxer José María Gatica, was a worthy representative of this fashion, wearing striking rings in his hands and smoking cigars.
+It was a tanguera pilcha , neighborhood, used by the boys to go dancing.
+It was eye-catching and devoid of good taste.
+A famous character at that time, the boxer José María Gatica, was a full representative of this fashion, wearing eye-catching rings on his hands and smoking cigars.

-The cartoons about women's or men's fashion published in the magazine “Rico Tipo”, were of great influence on the type of clothing used in the 40's and 50's in that Buenos Aires yesterday.
+The cartoons about women's or men's fashion published in the magazine “Rico Tipo”, were of great influence on the type of clothing used in the 1940s and 1950s in that Buenos Aires from yesterday.